snarkhunter/oofcanvas/manual.md

 ### The CanvasLayer Class

-Drawing is done by creating one or more `CanvasLayers` and adding `CanvasItems` to them.  `CanvasLayers` can be shown, hidden, and reordered, making it easy to change what's visible on the canvas.
+Drawing is done by creating one or more `CanvasLayers` and adding `CanvasItems` to them.
 Opaque items in higher layers obscure the items in lower layers.
-A newly created layer is always topmost.
+A newly created layer is always topmost. `CanvasLayers` can be shown, hidden, and reordered, making it easy to change what's visible on the canvas.

 `CanvasLayers` are created by calling `OffScreenCanvas::newLayer()` and destroyed by calling either `CanvasLayer::destroy()` or `OffScreenCanvas::deleteLayer()`.

-The size of a layer in pixels is determined by the sizes (in user coordinates) of the items being displayed, and the current `ppu`.

 ### The CanvasItem Classes